sasanarakkha/study-tools/nanatiloka.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double-click on the downloaded file dhp.apkg, and it will appear in your Anki.
+- Double-click on the downloaded file nanatiloka-dictionary.apkg, and it will appear in your Anki.